Ned J. Place

 Fax: (607) 253-4213

-My principal area of interest is mammalian reproductive biology, with a focus on the life history trade-offs associated with the timing of hormone secretion and reproductive effort.
-I study the effects of photoperiod and melatonin on female reproductive aging in Siberian hamsters.
-I am also a collaborator on the Berkeley Spotted Hyena Project at the University of California, where I study sexual differentiation and mating behavior of naturally masculinized female mammals.
+My principal area of interest is mammalian physiology and behavior, with a focus on the life history trade-offs associated with the timing of hormone secretion, reproductive effort, and aging.
+We perform integrative studies at the molecular, cellular, and organismal levels to elucidate the mechanisms that underlie reproductive aging.
 I pursue basic research that is integrative and comparative, while also being biomedically and ecologically relevant.

 For more information, please view the Place Lab web site.